WrightLabScience/SequenceToMutations/README.md

 ### You just got your sequencing data (.fastq.gz files) back from the Health Sciences Sequencing Core and don't know what to do??
 You're in the right place.

-This repository houses code for the 6-step sequencing analysis pipeline used by the Wright lab:
+This repository houses code for the 7-step sequencing analysis pipeline used by the Wright lab:
 1. TRIM: Trim raw sequencing reads based on quality score
 2. ASSEMBLE: Make genome assembly for each unique ancestor to be used as reference genome for mutation identification
-3. ANNOTATE: Annotate the assembled ancesotr genomes
+3. ANNOTATE: Annotate the assembled ancestor genomes
 4. BRESEQ: Run breseq to identify mutations that occurred in evolved lineages by mapping their reads to their corresponding annotated and assembled ancestor genomes
 5. PARSE_BRESEQ_SUBTRACT_BACKGROUND: Parse breseq output to produce a list of mutations for each evolved lineage + background subtraction (remove mutations that show up in ancestor from evolved lineages)
 6. EXTRACT_MUTATION_INFO: Further parse the subtracted breseq output to extract the pertinent mutation information (gene name, position, type of mutation, etc.)
+7. IDENTIFY_ENRICHED_MUTATIONS: Identify genes that had mutations at a statistically higher frequency in one group vs. another.

 Each step uses different scripts and may be run locally or on the Open Science Grid (OSG or "the grid") for parallelization.
 Steps that recommend the grid use software that may have environment requirements you won't want to deal with on your own machine.